Gaurav1517/disney-hotstar-clone/README.md

 ## OPTIONAL***

-# Run this code if you encounter an error with the above command.
+# Run this command if you encounter an error with the above command.
 Use this command to resolve the issue.

 ```bash
 2 git clone https://github.com/Gaurav1517/disney-hotstar-clone.git